 Cedric Tai: When I refer to myself as a painter, I’m keeping in mind what other people think of what a painting is.
 To me it gets that ‘what kind of art do you make?’ question out of the way, since I’m actually more interested in using paintings to barter with, which is far more interesting an activity that I engage in as an artist.
 Painting is also an open term that resonates with people: how you can visually connect with the way materials are applied, combined and represented.
 When I make a painting, I want to make each material stand on its own, and whether it’s a scrap of fabric or a routed out channel, it can be done in a gesture, a painterly way.

 MP: When you say “barter,” you literally mean trading, right?
-This is such a fascinating aspect of economic life of Detroit.
-(Well, I think of it as part of life in Detroit, but it sounds like you might think of it more as a tendency among artists.)
+This is such a fascinating aspect of economic life of Detroit, and among artists.
 Do you mostly trade art for art?

 CT: I’ve bartered more than once for free stays in hotels, I’ve bartered for a trip for me and [my partner] Rachel to go to Hawaii for two weeks, and I’ve also bartered for getting things constructed for me!
 It’s really interesting to see how the idea of ‘value’ becomes a negotiable realm where you trade apples for oranges rather than compare apples to oranges.

 MP: When did your romance with painting on acrylic plastic begin?
 Obviously it gives your work a very distinct (and very beautiful) look, but what else draws you to it?